First, an informal description of multi-agent systems:

 Jade (F Bellifemine, 1999) is an example of a widely known agent-oriented language in the agent systems community.
 Agent programming in Jade is similar to object oriented programming, with a few differences:

 |Object Oriented||Agent Orient|

 |Process of computation||Message passing & response methods||Message passing & response methods|

 |Message types||Unconstrained||Inform, request, offer, decline…|

 |Constraints of methods||None||Honesty, consistency…|

-It is not enough to say that a domain specific language is agent oriented because it encourages modular code.
+It is not enough to say that a programming language is agent oriented because it encourages modular code.
 It is not enough to say that it is agent oriented because those units have self-beliefs, live long lives and cooperatively pass messages.
 It is not an agent framework just because you can deploy it on a cluster or wide area network.
-A framework is worthy of the “agent” label if, for example, its runtime system performs reduction on user code, and orders the execution of units using reasoning techniques (3APL, Jason, DTGolog…).
+A framework is worthy of the “agent” label if for example, its runtime system performs reduction on user code, and orders the execution of units using reasoning techniques (3APL, Jason, DTGolog…).

 The other option open to the community is to knowingly use the “agent” tag more liberally.
 And that is fine.
 But we must then all accept its ambiguous nature, and carefully scrutinise the reasoning powers of agent systems on a case by case basis.